gjtiquia/recursive-agent/runs/02-business-ideas/README.md

 gemini however does consistently "choke up" and be unresponsive

 gemini seems better for... smaller tasks and not LARGE tasks like this

+tho after splitting of results, much better cuz can kill and restart another session to pick up the work